Have the following information ready for the registration form:

-The President will serve as the primary contact on the Dean of Students Office web page.
+The president will serve as the primary contact for this organization.

-All organizations are required to have a current constitution/by-laws on file with Student Activities and Involvement.
+All organizations are required to have a current constitution/bylaws on file.

 When a student organization, whether national or local, has a selective membership (i.e., honor and recognition societies or professional, service, and social groups) the organization shall not discriminate in member selection based on race, color, religion, sex, national origin, sexual orientation, order of protection, gender identity and expression, ancestry, age, marital status, disability, genetic information, unfavorable military discharge, or status as a veteran.
 Per section 106.14 of Title IX of the Education Amendments of 1972, social fraternities and sororities that are exempt from taxation under section 501(a) of the Internal Revenue Code and whose active membership consists primarily of students in attendance at institutions of higher education may select members based on sex.

 All RSOs must abide by the Code of Student Conduct, Illinois State University policies, and city, state, and national laws.

 RSOs will be held liable for disciplinary action as a result of actions of individual members of the organization while representing the organization.